 “No, there are so many very interesting groups today that aren’t that commercial.
-I can’t pick out one that group that, if you set back the clock that they would be the Raiders.
+I can’t pick out one that group that if you set back the clock that they would be the Raiders.

 As our time together was drawing to a close, I asked Mark what projects we could expect from him in the near future.

-“Actually, I’ve been going through half finished – as Paul Simon said, ‘Looking through manuscripts of unfinished rhymes’.
+“Actually, I’ve been going through half-finished – as Paul Simon said, ‘Looking through manuscripts of unfinished rhymes’.
 I’m looking through some stuff and there are a couple of songs that are finished.
 A couple I’m looking at and going, ‘Yeah!
 That would really work!’
 Some of them might be kind of far out, lyrically.
 The ideas are pretty strange but they’re rock and roll and I think that they might work!
-I’m shifting through the ashes and seeing if I can start a fire.”
+I’m sifting through the ashes and seeing if I can start a fire.”

 Speaking of fire, if you would like to revisit that spark of the hot, musical passion from your youth, you can see Mark Lindsay during the Happy Together 25th Anniversary tour beginning this summer.
 Click here to see if the tour is coming to a town or city near you.

 You can also keep up with Mark’s latest activities by bookmarking his website, www.marklindsay.com.
-You can also take advantage of his free e-mail newsletter and check out the musical goodies and memorabilia at his store at his website.
+You can also take advantage of his free e-mail newsletter and check out the musical goodies and memorabilia at his store on his website.